|

 my hopes up, thinking it all might work out.
 That, I might actually solve this mystery?”
 Joe watched the rain wash away

+down the street into the gutters.
 In the second example the reader is right

 there in the rain with Joe (Who among us hasn’t forgotten our umbrella?)
 You might have noticed how tripping on the